 Packing lunches.
-Scheduling a sitter for back-to-school night.
+Scheduling a sitter.
 Checking homework.
 Washing sports uniforms.
 Coordinating carpool.
 The list quickly becomes unmanageable.
 And yet, asking for help sometimes seems like more trouble than it’s worth.
-After all, explaining to our partner what goes in the lunchbox often takes longer than just making the lunch.
+After all, explaining to our partner what goes in the lunch box often takes longer than just making the lunch.
 On the flip side, however, if you don’t take the time to ask for help and explain what you need, you’ll always be the one making lunch.

 Eve Rodsky addresses this topic in her book, Fair Play, which contains concrete suggestions for how to triage and rebalance the often invisible work that mothers do.
 Because not only do we need the help, we deserve it.

 6. I’m doing enough.

 As the old saying goes, perfect is the enemy of good.
 Yes, there will always be the mom who brings personalized Halloween cookies for the whole class or shows up to back-to-school night with a bullet-point list of questions organized by topic.
 Good for her.
 We all need to prioritize, though, and usually, something has to give.

 It’s OK to feed your kids chicken nuggets three nights in a row or toss a random scarf on their heads on the way out the door for “Dress Like a Pirate Day.”
 Good enough is underrated.
 Good enough can preserve your sanity and ensure you have the energy for the parts of your life that don’t revolve around school projects or “Silly Sock Day.”